 Members of the board usually elect the Chairman by majority vote.
 Influencing both the board members and the management, the position is the strongest in a company.
 It is common for the chairman to be the board member with the most significant stake in the organization and have the highest voting rights.

-The bylaws of the organization dictate the chairman’s responsibilities and authority.
+The bylaws of the organization dictate the responsibilities of the board chair as well as the authority.
 The Chairman of the Board can usually be found focusing on the following key activities:

 The CEO (or president) initiates and implements corporate strategies and goals, while the chairman and board perform oversight to make sure the strategy is executed, monitoring key performance indicators.
 At the same time, the Chairperson ensures the Board of Directors operates with strong governance and in the best interests of the organization.